mukarramdaniel/EV-Stations-Scrapping/README.md

 Data organized neatly into an excel spreadsheet with the following columns:
-Station owner
+Station owner,

-Street
+Street,

-City
+City,

-State
+State,

-Suburb
+Suburb,

-Postcode
+Postcode,

-Charger plug type
+Charger plug type,

-How many chargers at the station
+How many chargers at the station,

-Charge speed in kWh
+Charge speed in kWh,

-Installation date
+Installation date,

-Network name
+Network name,

-Plugshare score
+Plugshare score.

 Latest comments with Plugshare score.